SORNet: Spatial Object-Centric Representations for Sequential Manipulation: Data Generation

-To test the generalization of our model to new objects and tasks, we created a simulated tabletop environment named Leonardo, where a Franka Panda robot manipulates a set of randomly colored blocks.
-The robot is given a goal formulated as a list of predicates to be satisfied, and then use a simple task planner~\cite{paxton2019representing} to find a sequence of actions to achieve that goal and a sample-based motion planner~\cite{garrett2020pddlstream} to generate trajectories and choose grasps.
-As we know the ground truth poses of the blocks in the simulator, we can compute ground-truth logical predicates at every step of the planning process.
-We used NVISII~\cite{Morrical20visii} to render the RGB observations.
-Domain randomization including random lighting, background and perturbations to the camera position is applied while rendering.
+The first of our two datasets is the Leonardo blocks stacking dataset.
+The training data contains over 130K sequences of a single task - stacking 4 blocks in a tower.
+The block colors are randomly chosen from xkcd colors\footnote{\url{https://xkcd.com/color/rgb}}.
+The testing data contains 1.6K sequences.
+Each sequence contains 4-7 blocks.
+The block colors are chosen from 7 colors that are not included in the training data: \textit{red, green, blue, yellow, aqua, pink, purple}.
+We also heldout all the colors whose name contains the test colors (e.g. \textit{light\_red}).
+This leaves 405 training objects in total.

-The training data contains 133796 sequences of a single task - stacking 4 blocks in a tower.
-The block colors are randomly chosen from 405 xkcd colors\footnote{ \url{https://xkcd.com/color/rgb/}}.
-The testing data contains 9526 sequences with 4-6 blocks, chosen from colors that are not included in the training data: \textit{red, green, blue, yellow, aqua, pink, purple}.
-The testing tasks consists of 7 tasks different from training.
-Fig.~\ref{fig:leonardo} shows some examples.
-Please see the supplement for full description of the testing tasks.
+The testing tasks consists of eight super-tasks which were all different from the single-tower-stacking task in the training data.
+These were: (1) building a single tower out of two blocks, (2) building two towers of two blocks, (3) making sure one specific block is not on the table, (4) making sure two blocks are not on the table, (5) building a tower of three blocks, (6) placing a block in a specific location, (7) making sure a block is not on the table and separately building a tower of two blocks, and (8) building a tower on a particular part of the table.
+Fig.~\ref{fig:leonardo_data} shows some examples of these tasks from the dataset.